vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 # Invoicing
 Merchants with a "net settlement" contract receive the users' payments excluding the Vipps fees.
-Merchants with a "gross settlement" contract eceive the users' payments including the Vipps fees, and are then invoiced for the Vipps fees.
+Merchants with a "gross settlement" contract receive the users' payments including the Vipps fees, and are then invoiced for the Vipps fees.